Irving Lee (1909-1955) Papers

 The Irving Lee Papers fill one box and span the period 1940-1945.
-The papers are organized into five categories: biographical materials, correspondence, teaching materials, speeches, and publications.
+The papers are organized into five categories: biographical materials, teaching materials, research notes, speeches, and publications.

 The Research file consists mainly of undated handwritten notes for various lectures, publications, and handouts.